Food additive: Hyperactivity

 Although concerns have been expressed about a linkage between additives and hyperactivity, there is no clear evidence of a cause-and-effect relationship.

 Toxicity assessment

+In the US, Redbook 2000 provides core FDA guidelines for toxicity testing of direct food additives under 21 CFR § 170.3, including tiered studies and ADME evaluations.

-In 2012, the EFSA proposed the tier approach to evaluate the potential toxicity of food additives.
+In Europe, the EFSA proposed the tier approach to evaluate the potential toxicity of food additives in 2012.
 It is based on four dimensions: toxicokinetics (absorption, distribution, metabolism and excretion); genotoxicity; subchronic (at least 90 data) and chronic toxicity and carcinogenity; reproductive and developmental toxicity.

 Micronutrients

 A subset of food additives, micronutrients added in food fortification processes preserve nutrient value by providing vitamins and minerals to foods such as flour, cereal, margarine and milk which normally would not retain such high levels.
 Added ingredients, such as air, bacteria, fungi, and yeast, also contribute manufacturing and flavor qualities, and reduce spoilage.

 Regulation in the United States

 The United States Food and Drug Administration defines a food additive as "any substance the intended use of which results or may reasonably be expected to result directly or indirectly in its becoming a component or otherwise affecting the characteristics of any food".
 For a novel food additive to be approved, a food additive approval petition must be submitted to the FDA.
 The identity of the ingredient, the proposed use in the food system, the technical effect of the ingredient, a method of analysis for the ingredient in foods, information on the manufacturing process, and full safety reports must be defined in a food additive petition.
 The FDA evaluates the chemical composition of the ingredient, the quantities that would be typically consumed, acute and chronic health impacts, and other safety factors.
 The FDA reviews the petition prior to market approval of the additive.